debops/debops/doc/creating-a-local-apt-server-to-use-backports.rst

 The last step is to make your hosts aware of the server.

-In the example below I'm just assuming you want to make it aware to all of your containers and you have your containers inside of a ``[containers]`` group.
+Below I'm just assuming you want to make it aware to all of your containers and you have your containers inside of a ``[containers]`` group.

 ::